Zu9zwan9/flowo_client/README.md

-# Flowo Client
+# Flowo

-Flowo Client is a task management application built with Flutter and Dart.
+Flowo is a task management application built with Flutter and Dart.
 It helps users manage their tasks, schedules, and notifications efficiently.

 ## Features